-The area and practise of family law is shaped by and evolves through societal change, legislation, global events (like a pandemic), and through judicial decisions of the Courts in Ontario and across Canada.
+The area and practice of family law is shaped by and evolves through societal change, legislation, global events (like a pandemic), and through judicial decisions of the Courts in Ontario and across Canada.
 FamilyMatters is a weekly update from our Family Law Lawyers on how that change is being made:

-Over the past almost 50 years that I have handled family law cases, including a goodly number of high conflict parenting disputes, the mantra has been that the only question to be answered is what to do to address the best interests of the child or the children involved.
+Over the past almost 50 years that I have handled family law cases, including a goodly number of high-conflict parenting disputes, the mantra has been that the only question to be answered is what to do to address the best interests of the child or the children involved.

 “Best interests” in this context obviously addresses how to make the best of a sad situation for the children, their best interests in absolute terms having already been severely compromised by the separation of their parents.